dhecloud/st_AED_deliverables/README.md

 The function to call for every 3 sec wav audio is `model.predict_3sec(wav)`.
 Refer to `main.py` for more details.

+### Update 23/11/22 hugging face data collection for VAD module
+Huggingface has suddenly decided to require users to sign in before being able to use their models.
+As such, I have included my own READ access token in this repo.
+For some reason in the future if it expires or fails to work, please regenerate your own access token following the issue [here](https://github.com/pyannote/pyannote-audio/issues/1128). the auth token goes in 'vad.py' under the `PYAN` class

 ### Update 13/10/22 Alpha release
 Includes a new silence detector module.
 In `api.py` and the docker image, the silence detector is turned on by default.
 In `main.py`, the silence detector is off by default.
 Use the `-v True` argument to turn it on.
 Example command `python main.py --demo test_1min.wav -k 5 -p M3: -m M3 -v True`